February 14, 2025

 Overall:

-Babolat Pure Aero Team: The Spin Doctor (For Beginners Who Want to Make the Ball Dance)
+Babolat Pure Aero Team: The Spin Doctor (For Athletic Beginners Ready for a Challenge)

 Product Specs: